-We are building a public deliberation platform for any issues of importance to users.
+We are building a public deliberation method for any issues of importance to users.
 Everyone is invited.

 8 shapes for compassionate understanding

-Tools to clarify our own thinking, expressing what we mean, and understanding others.
+Tools to clarify our own thinking, express what we mean, and understand others.

 Meeting the Need for Clear Communication

 In face-to-face and online communication, we often jumble feelings, concepts, facts, people, actions, topics and needs, punctuated with judgements.
 We get triggered.
 We don’t get our needs met.
 We speak without considering the value and effect of our utterances.